 Rustom: 0789 694 6621

 Kaziranga Gypsy Drivers: There are tons of gypsy drivers at Kaziranga.
 Just go to the Association office and book a Gypsy.
 Most of the Gypsy drivers are excellent wildlife spotters as well.
 However, at times, you may get someone who is working part time.
 We went on Safari’s with the following drivers and found them to be knowledgeable.

 Biju: 0801 161 7194/0801 184 5029

 We also used a taxi to take us to the Gibbon Wildlife Sanctuary, the Burapahar range and dropping us at the Nameri National Park.
-The taxi driver’s name was Babulal (096 781 63397).
-He did not know anything about wildlife but proved to be a safe driver and was always on time.
+The taxi driver’s name is Babulal (096 781 63397).
+He did not know much about wildlife but proved to be a safe driver and was always on time.

 02 March 2015 : Day 1